Don-Swanson/GardenSeedTracker/README.md

 Keep the same persistent data directory and environment configuration across redeploys.
 Set `GST_DATA_DIR` to the absolute path of your existing data directory.
 Startup backs up SQLite, applies versioned migrations, and seeds only an entirely empty database.

 See [plant catalog and persistence](docs/plant-catalog.md) for safe bulk imports, first-install catalog seeding, and backup/restore.
-The proposed Perenual catalog builder is specified in [the implementation plan](docs/perenual-import-plan.md).

 ### A Note on Development